openmethane/openmethane-prior/README.md

 - wetland: Monthly wetland emissions from the diagnostic ensemble used in Saunois et al. 2020 and described in Zhang et al. (2023 under review)
 - Termite: Termite emissions used in Saunois et al. 2020 supplied by Simona Castaldi and Sergio Noce

+## Data directories

+* `data/inputs`
+This folder should contain all the required input files, which should be referenced in the `.env` file at the root.
+A set of input files has been included in the repository so that it functions out of the box (see [Input Data](#input-data)), but you can add your own data here.
+* `data/inputs/domains` The domain of interest is stored in this folder (see [domain info](#domain-info)).
+* `data/intermediates` This folder contains any intermediate files generated through the process.
+Everything within this folder should be ignored.
+* `data/outputs` Outputs files will be saved here.

 ## Run in a Docker container